-Huge French wine and spirits multinational, second only to the US multinational Diageo.
+Huge French wine and spirits multinational, second only to US multinational Diageo.
 The picture shows the head office in Paris.
-The origin of the company lies in the well-known aniseed spirit.
-It is based on the fruit of the badian tree, known as star anise, which is native to the border region between China and Vietnam.
-The essential oil (anethole) distilled from it is needed to produce Pernod.
-One kilogram of anethole is obtained from about 100 kg of the fruit.
-Anethole is then mixed with various herbs such as fennel, coriander and mint and distilled again to achieve absolute purity.
-The finished essence is then mixed with sugar, water and triple distilled alcohol.
-In France, spirits distilled from various raw materials and then flavoured with aniseed are called "anisée".
-Spirits produced from the basic substance aniseed are called pastis.
+The origin of the company is the famous aniseed spirit.
+The basis for this is the fruit of the Badian tree, known as star anise, which is native to the border region between China and Vietnam.
+The essential oil (anethole) distilled from the fruit is used in the production of Pernod.
+One kilogram of anethole is extracted from about 100 kg of the fruit.
+Anethol is then mixed with a variety of herbs, such as fennel, coriander and mint, and distilled again to achieve absolute purity.
+Sugar, water and triple distilled alcohol are then added to the finished essence.
+In France, spirits distilled from various raw materials and then flavored with anise are called "anisée".
+Spirits produced from the base ingredient aniseed are called pastis.
 These are Pastis 51 (produced since 1951) and Ricard.